Oracle Licensing in Virtual Environments

 Should I consult an Oracle licensing expert for Hyper-V deployments?

-Given the complexities of Oracle’s licensing rules, consulting an expert can help avoid mistakes, optimize costs, and ensure that your Hyper-V setup is fully compliant with Oracle’s policies.
+Given the complexities of Oracle’s licensing rules, consulting an expert can help avoid mistakes, optimize costs, and ensure that your Hyper-V setup fully complies with Oracle’s policies.

 Please enable JavaScript in your browser to complete this form.